 - a) The proposed increase in nitrogen leaching shall be offset by a corresponding and equivalent decrease in nitrogen leaching on one or more other properties in the Lake Taupo catchment.
 The proposed increase and decrease in nitrogen leaching must both be modelled using the most recent version of Overseer.
 The nitrogen leaching increase, and offsetting decrease, shall be secured by changes to each property's Overseer Reference Dataset, or secured by the development of an Overseer Reference Dataset if the land use was previously permitted.
-The new reference datasets when modelled through the most recent version of the Overseer Model shall result in total nitrogen leaching no greater than the total modelled nitrogen leaching prior to the trade.
-The amount of nitrogen leaching increase shall determine the Nitrogen Discharge Allowance for the land. - b) Information shall be provided that shows that the corresponding and equivalent decrease in nitrogen leaching is to be secured by way of resource consent granted under this Rule 3.10.5.7 or a s127 change to an existing resource consent under section 127 of the RMA.
+The new reference datasets when modelled through the most recent version of the Overseer Model shall result in total nitrogen leaching no greater than the total modelled nitrogen leaching prior to the trade. - b) Information shall be provided that shows that the corresponding and equivalent decrease in nitrogen leaching is to be secured by way of resource consent granted under Rule 3.10.5.7 or a change to an existing resource consent under section 127 of the RMA.